sharon-xa/my-portfolio/tips.md

 NOTE: The projects that you should be showing to the employer:

--  First don't put too much projects in your portfolio, 6 is a good number of projects, choose you best projects.
+-  First don't put too much projects in your portfolio, 6 is a good number of projects, choose your best projects.
 -  Second try to build projects by your self that are unique and beautiful cuz employers see alot of portfolios everyday if you use a project form a course the employer probably have seen that project a 1000 time already,